 What is the SLAM Method in Cybersecurity?

-The SLAM method is one of the most effective and easy-to-remember frameworks for detecting phishing emails.
+The SLAM method is a practical, easy-to-remember framework for reviewing suspicious emails.
 SLAM is an acronym that stands for Sender, Links, Attachments, and Message - four critical elements you should check every time you receive a suspicious email.
-With phishing attacks accounting for over 80% of reported security incidents, having a simple framework that every employee can use is essential.
-The SLAM method takes less than 30 seconds to apply and catches the vast majority of phishing attempts before anyone clicks something dangerous.
+Because phishing emails often depend on speed, urgency, and misplaced trust, having a simple framework that employees can use before they click is important.
+The SLAM method gives users a practical pause-and-check routine for suspicious messages.
 In this comprehensive guide, we'll break down each step of the SLAM method, show you real-world examples of phishing emails that pass and fail the SLAM check, and give you everything you need to implement SLAM training in your organization.What Does SLAM Stand For?

 SLAM is an acronym that helps employees quickly evaluate suspicious emails by checking four key elements:- S Sender: Who sent the email?
 Is the email address legitimate?